wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search-vuln.md

 # Vulnerability Search and Filters

-Wallarm provides convenient methods for searching detected vulnerabilities.
-In the **Vulnerabilities** section of Wallarm Console, the following search methods available:
+In the **Vulnerabilities** section, Wallarm provides convenient methods for searching among detected vulnerabilities.

+You can use:

 * **Filters** to select filtering criteria
 * **Search field** to input search queries with attributes and modifiers similar to human language